sprucelabsai/spruce-documentation/src/pages/concepts/views.md

 }
 ```

-Note: If you are planning on using your own plugin (one that is not built yet), type it instead of `AutoLogoutPlugin` as if it exists and then begin with the productions steps below.
+> **Note**: If you are planning on using your own plugin (one that is not built yet), use it instead of `AutoLogoutPlugin` as if it exists and then begin with the productions steps below.

 </details>